erasam/LODs-Easy-Generator/Documentation/Documentation.md

 # Add-on workflow
 The **LODs Easy Generator** add-on implements the following workflow:
-1. Retrieve list of Mesh objects in the Blender file being edited matching selection parameters
+1. Retrieve list of Mesh objects in the Blender file being edited matching the selection parameters:
-   - If "Collections" and "By Name" have been selected the retrieved meshes are all belonging to the collection identified by its Name property
+   - If "Collections" and "By Name" have been selected the retrieved meshes are all belonging to the collection identified by its Name property matching the **Name Filter** (no wildcard is allowed)
    - If "Meshes" and "By Name" have been selected the retrieved meshes are all the ones identified by their Name matching the **Name Filter** (also using wildcard)
-   - In all other case just select all meshes
+   - In all other cases just select all meshes

-2. For each iteration between **LOD Start** and **LOD End**
+2. For each iteration between **LOD Start** and **LOD End** (both included)
-  - If **Enable Collections by Iterations** is Yes then:
+  - If **Enable Collections by Iterations** is selected then:
-    - It enables all the collections (and belonging meshes) having the Name containng the "LOD0"+iteration
+    - It enables all the collections (and belonging meshes) having its Name property containing "LOD0"+current iteration
-    - It disables all the collections (and belonging meshes) having the Name containng the "LOD0"+iteration
+    - It disables all the collections (and belonging meshes) having its Name property containing "LOD0"+a different iteration

-   - If "Delete existing Decimate modifier" it deletes all Decimate modifiers associated to it
+  - If **Delete existing Decimate modifier** is selected it deletes all Decimate modifiers associated to it

-   - If "Apply all modifiers" it applies all the modifiers associated to it
+  - If **Apply all modifiers** is selected it applies all the modifiers associated to it

   - It appends a new Decimate modifier to the selected mesh having
     - Name="LOD"+"str(iteration+1)"
     - Type="Decimate type"
     - Ratio based on "Decimate ratio"   //depending on "Decimate Type" e.g. for Collapse 1-decimateRatio*(iteration+1)